CARE-SM/CARE-SM-docs/docs/_build/html/_sources/implementation.md.txt

 **RDF – Semantic Representation**

-See the final RDF output of patient data modeled using CARE-SM: [RDF Output data examples](https://github.com/CARE-SM/CARE-SM-Implementation/tree/main/RDF/README.md)
+See the final RDF output of patient data modeled using CARE-SM: [RDF output data examples](https://github.com/CARE-SM/CARE-SM-Implementation/tree/main/RDF/README.md)

-**SPARQL – Query Examples**
+**SPARQL – Query Examples and Validation**

-Test and adapt SPARQL queries to explore your CARE-SM-based RDF data: [SPARQL Queries folder](https://github.com/CARE-SM/CARE-SM-Implementation/tree/main/SPARQL)
+Test and adapt SPARQL queries to explore your CARE-SM-based RDF data: [SPARQL queries folder](https://github.com/CARE-SM/CARE-SM-Implementation/tree/main/SPARQL)

+We use SPARQL also for data validation.
+RDF-Quads is not well-managed with **ShEx** or **SHACL**.
+For this particular case, we propose SPARQL queries for this aspect.
+You can find them [here](https://github.com/CARE-SM/CARE-Semantic-Model/tree/main/schema).